Political Science (Bachelor's Degree Subject)Contemporary, multifaceted, and exciting

 Program structure

-A bachelor’s is the first degree a person can earn.
-It requires a total of 180 credit points (CP).
-The Bachelor's Degree Program in Political Science is one of two subjects studied, each worth 75 CP.
-Free electives (30 CP) are also included.
-One ECTS credit point equates to approximately 30 hours of work.
+The bachelor's degree is the first degree.
+It comprises a total of 180 credit points (CP).
+Political Science is studied as one of two degree subjects, each worth 75 CP.
+In addition, there are free electives (30 CP).

 Political Science